KellerJordan/modded-nanogpt/README.md

 * Partial model freezing during batch size and sliding window size transitions
 * Multi token prediction
 * Untie embed and lm_head at 2/3 of training
+* Additional gating on value embeddings and skip connection

 As well as many systems optimizations.